 However, there is no legal requirement to complete a specific number of My Plan cycles before carrying out an EHC needs assessment.
 In some cases, children may have such significant difficulties that it would be inappropriate to wait for this to happen.
 In other cases, two cycles of the My Plan may not be enough to get a clear picture of the child’s needs.

-Clear evidence of how a school or other setting has engaged with parents and partner agencies should also be documented.
+The local authority also needs the school or other setting to show how they have engaged with parents and partner agencies.
 This includes services provided by the local authority and NHS through the local offer, such as Educational Psychology, Autism Education Team, Fusion, health and social care services, etc.

 2. Parental requests